Live group demo: see Stensul in action— no pressure, no obligations. Save my seat.

 email marketers celebrating successA leading cloud content management company wanted its field marketers to be able to create emails to get them to customers and prospects faster.

-To make certain controls were in place to prevent the organization from being exposed to brand, legal, or security risks, the marketing team turned to an Email Creation Platform.
+To make sure controls were in place to prevent the organization from being exposed to brand, legal, or security risks, the marketing team turned to an email creation platform.
 It empowered field marketing teams to create on-brand emails 100% of the time.

-To learn more about the benefits of decentralized email creation, download the eBook 5 steps to optimal decentralized email creation.
+To learn more about the benefits of decentralized email creation, download the Stensul eBook, 5 steps to optimal decentralized email creation.

 Ready to see Stensul?